stuart-abhishek/100-Days-Of-Python/README.md

 🔹 Project Title

-Hello World Program — my first ever Python code.
+Hello World Program — My first step into the world of programming.

 🔹 Description

-The simplest beginning: printing a message to prove everything works!
+A simple Python script that prints a motivational message.
-This moment marks the first step of my lifelong journey into programming.
+This marks the beginning of my 100-day journey — the foundation of everything that follows.

 🔹 Code